 Lysergic acid diethylamide, better known as LSD, is a hallucinogenic drug created by Albert Hofmann in 1938.
 It took him five years to realize that it had immense hallucinogenic potential, and in 1950, the CIA tested it on people without their knowledge in the infamous MKUltra program.

 You would expect the marijuana strain of the same name to be an extremely potent form of weed that takes you to the moon and back, and it doesn’t disappoint!

 What Is the LSD Strain?

-LSD weed is a fairly balanced hybrid with a whole lot of THC, although there is enough CBD to help ensure your high doesn’t get out of control, as long as you use sensible amounts.
-It is a cross of Mazar I Sharif (an extremely rare hybrid that comes from Afghanistan) and Skunk #1.
+LSD weed is a fairly balanced hybrid with a lot of THC, although there is enough CBD to help ensure your high doesn’t get out of control, as long as you use sensible amounts.
+It is a cross of Mazar I Sharif (an extremely rare hybrid from Afghanistan) and Skunk #1.

 LSD has the classic indica appearance insofar as it has round and cone-shaped buds.
 The dense bud structure means you need to be wary of excess humidity, and the color ranges from dark to wintergreen.
 LSD also has rather small trichomes, and it isn’t all that easy to see the pistils change color.

 LSD is a fairly easy strain to grow because you can leave it alone, and it will provide you with excellent yields.
 To maximize this strain’s potential, top the plant to help growth spread all over.
 As it is a plant that grows short and thick, it is worth pruning the lower branches to ensure the buds on the upper part of the plant thrive.